MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 Constructs a NDShape instance with the specified rank and dimension size.
 Each axis has the same dimensionality.

-Parameter:
+Parameters:
 * `numAxes`: the number of axes of the shape.
 * `dimension`: the dimension size, applied to each axis.

 ***
 ```cs